APrettyCoolProgram/dvn/README.md

   Available environments:

-  Environment name - Environment description
+  MyEnvironment - The development environment for my project!
 ```

-If **dvn** creates a new manifest file, it will set `Description` to the "Environment description` that was passed.
+If **dvn** creates a new manifest file, it will set `Description` to the "Environment description".

 It is recommended that you manually change the `Description` to accurately describe the environment.